jflam/chat-gpt-jupyter-extension/README.md

 ![Screenshot of ChatGPT Jupyter](./response.gif)

-Once ChatGPT has finished sending the response, ChatGPT Jupyter will extract format the code and extract the code into a separate Jupyter code cell, ready for you to execute.
+Once ChatGPT has finished sending the response, ChatGPT Jupyter will format the code and extract the code into a separate Jupyter code cell, ready for you to execute.

 ![Screenshot of ChatGPT Jupyter](./screenshot1.png)